orkachlon/sentimentor/README.md

 TODOS
 -----

-* [ ] TODO add binary arg to parser to specify if the input file should be read in binary mode
+* [ ] add binary arg to parser to specify if the input file should be read in binary mode
-* [ ] TODO test combined classifier on bigger data to see if better than flair alone
+* [X] test combined classifier on bigger data to see if better than flair alone
-* [ ] TODO fixed relative paths to be able to run code from nlp_module.py
+* [X] fix relative paths to be able to run code from nlp_module.py
+* [X] add variance to returned synonyms - choose random word instead of taking top one perhaps?
+* [X] related to this~^ make synonyms unique? link each feature to the instance in the text?

 LINKS
 -----